suvakanta/ai-bootcamp-india-rag-homework/README.md

 - The JSON file containing the outputs for our question list
 - The files in the `results/` directory containing the evaluation results and details.

+---
+[The transcript](docs/intro-to-llms-karpathy.txt) and [evaluation dataset](eval/eval_dataset.csv) in this project are based on content from the YouTube video [[1hr Talk] Intro to Large Language Models](https://www.youtube.com/watch?v=zjkBMFhNj_g) by Andrej Karpathy, licensed under Creative Commons Attribution (CC-BY).
+Changes have been made to format the transcript.
+---